chakeresa/recipe_microservice/README.md

 # Receipe Microservice (for the Quantified Self Project)
-This REST API...
+This API...
 (TODO) All responses are JSON.

 The app is deployed at https://recipe-microservice.herokuapp.com/.